Our news, cryptocurrencies guides and tutorials

 By default, most modern wallets nSequence immediately set the maximum, and the ability to replace transactions must be enabled in the settings.

-Replace by fee adds a new commission to an existing transaction.
+Replace by fee adds a new fee to an existing transaction.
 During the creation of a transaction, the wallet adds a comment, which indicates the right to change the commission after the transfer is queued for processing.
 For this, for example, the Electrum wallet has an add-on "edit fees manually" and also "replace by fee".

 Before sending coins, you need to make sure that the "replaceable" option is enabled in the wallet.
 If the transaction is not confirmed for a long time, you can increase the payment transfer.
-Select a stuck transaction in the wallet history and set a new additional commission.
+Select a stuck transaction in the wallet history and set a new additional fee.

 By activating the RBF option, you inform the networks that you are ready to pay more in the event of a delay, and the new transfer is automatically accepted instead of the old one.
 Bitcoin wallets Bitcoin core, Electrum and Green Address have such a function.